Annual State Imposed Seasonal Water Use Restrictions

 - irrigation to establish a new lawn and new plantings during the months of May and September;

-- irrigation of public parks and recreational fields by means of automatic sprinklers outside the hours of 9 a.m. to 5 p.m.; and
+- irrigation of public parks and recreational fields by automatic sprinklers before 9 am and after 5 pm;

-- irrigation of lawns, gardens, flowers and ornamental plants by means of a hand-held hose.
+- irrigation of gardens, flowers and ornamental plants by means of a hand-held hose or drip irrigation systems; and

-Examples of water uses NOT subject to mandatory restrictions:
+Water uses NOT subject to mandatory restrictions are those required:

 - by regulation;

 - for the production of food and fiber;